mmcgraw74/Tektronix-4041-GPIB-Controller/EZ-TEST_Volume1/README.md

 Not shown in the photo is the twelfth tape which was the System Verification Tape, posted in a separate folder on this repository.

-EZ-TEST Vol1 was not readable, but there was a copy of it that I was able to use with my tape dump program and BAKAL1 program from the MP2501 tape to finally get all the files.
+EZ-TEST Vol1 had read errors, but there was a copy of it that I was able to use with my tape dump program and BAKAL1 program from the MP2501 tape to finally get all the files.

 ![EZ-TEST Vol1 tapes](./EZ-TEST%20Vol1%20Tapes.jpg)
 EZ-TEST Vol2 files were also recovered and posted in a separate folder on this repository